liulei/volks2/README.md

 ### Prepare configuration: `utils.py`
 **Description**:

 - All programs in the pipeline will first call `utils.gen_cfg()` to get the configuration, so as to avoid modifications to those programs.
 Therefore one need to set specific task in `gen_cfg()` and then prepare the corresponding configuration file, e.g. `gen_cfg_el060()`.
+The description of each term will be explained in the source file.

+**Input**:

+- Once `gen_cfg()` is invoked, `load_config()` will read and parse the `.input` and `.calc` files of the corresponding scan, and generate the configuraiton class.

+### Initial calibration: `gen_cal_initial.py`
+**Description**:

+- This program will conduct fringe fit for each IF and polarization, and then derive the delay and initial phase for each IF and baseline.
+One needs to specify the scan no of the calibration source and time range at the beginning of `main_cal()`.

+**Input**:

+- `scan_no` and time range (`t1` and `t2`) of calibration scan.
+- Visibility file (`.swin`) of calibration scan.

+### Fringe fitting: `pfit.py`
+**Description**:

+- This file contains the main rountine for single pulse  search.
+Since SP search is consuming, the whole process is fully parallalized.
+If available, GPU will be used for speedup.

+- For each scan, data is divided into small pieces based on time, e.g., every 0.5 second, and then sent to the calculation process.
+Each of the selected baselines in this time range are processed and saved in the disk as segXXXX.npy.

+**Input**:

+- `cal_initial.npy`: initial calibration file
+- Visibility file (`.swin`) of target scan.

+**Output**:

+- `NoXXXX/segXXXX.npy`:  (fringe fitting) result of one baseline in the give time range.

 ### Setup environment
 - Run command `source environment`.
 - This will tell `calc` where to find `JPLEPH` and `Horizons.lis`.
 Please keep other settings unchanged.

 ### Calibration: `genswincal.py`